nikbearbrown/Computational-Skepticism-for-AI/chapters/07-fairness-metrics-choosing-a-definition-and-defending-it.md

 Two of the nine Botspeak pillars (treated in full in Appendix A) do specific work in this chapter.

 *Ethical Reasoning* is the capacity to engage with the values question — which fairness do we prioritize? — as a structural part of the engineering work, rather than offloading it to ethicists or compliance teams.
 The defense in the section above is Ethical Reasoning made operational.
-The defense is not a supplement to the engineering work.
-It is the engineering work.

 *Stochastic Reasoning* is the capacity to think about base rates, error distributions, and the statistical structure that produces the impossibility theorem.
 Without it, the metric choice is an arbitrary preference.
 With it, the choice is grounded in what the metrics are actually measuring and why they conflict.

 The two pillars together produce the supervisory move: understand the math, choose the values, defend the integration.
-Engineers who skip either step produce defenses that are either rigorous and arbitrary or coherent and unmoored from the numbers.

 ---